shack/synth/README.md

 - Finds the shortest program by construction
 - Optimisation mode in which another optimisation objective can be specified and lexicographic optimum of that goal and program length (or vice versa) is found
 - Supports bit vector downscaling (solve synthesis problem with smaller bit widths and try to generalise to larger ones)
+- Supports any SMTLIB sort (however, parsing models from external (non-Z3) solvers only works for bit vectors, ints, reals, bools for now)
 - Contains [Brahma](https://susmitjha.github.io/papers/pldi11.pdf) implementation for comparison

 This algorithm synthesizes loop-free programs from a library of operators given the specification of the program.